ScientiaFelis/sebmsR/README.md

 many species sites have and the number distribution of these, compared between site type.
 Also the mean number of species per site type.

+## Font Issues in Windows

+There seems to be a problem on some Windows machines with fonts not being recognized.
+There are a number of things you can try to eliminate this.

+- Make sure you have the font installed then use `extrafont::font_import()` to register all fonts in R.
+- Use the `extrafont::loadfonts(device = "all", quiet = TRUE)` to load
+  registered font in R
+- If you work in RStudio: Install the `ragg` package and set the Graphic device backend to **‘AGG’**;
+  `Tools > Global options > General > Graphics > Backend: AGG`

 ## Development

 To further develop or change the package, please refer to instructions